haplo/blog.fidelramos.net/src/content/pages/about.md

 If you want to know more details about me including contact information you can visit my [home page](https://fidelramos.net).

+I am a consultant on web development, with over 15 years of experience.
+You can read all about my work in my [Consultancy]({filename}/pages/consultancy.md) page.

 This being my personal blog I will write about my passions, hobbies and stuff I discover and want to share.
 Some of the [regular topics](/categories#categories) I plan on writing about: